How to spot ISS in your sky | EarthSky.org

 Enjoying EarthSky?
 Sign up for our free daily newsletter today!

-Bottom line: Learn to watch the International Space Station (ISS) moving above your location, and think of the 3 astronauts currently on board.
+Bottom line: Learn to watch the International Space Station (ISS) moving above your location.

 Deanna Conners is an Environmental Scientist who holds a Ph.D. in Toxicology and an M.S. in Environmental Studies.
 Her interest in toxicology stems from having grown up near the Love Canal Superfund Site in New York.
 Her current work is to provide high-quality scientific information to the public and decision-makers and to help build cross-disciplinary partnerships that help solve environmental problems.
 She writes about Earth science and nature conservation for EarthSky.